str4d/wage/README.md

 A WASM package and web app for encrypting and decrypting age-encrypted files, powered by [rage](https://github.com/str4d/rage).

-Currently experimental, with incomplete functionality:
+Currently an **experimental** alpha, with incomplete functionality:

 - [x] Read a JavaScript File as a Rust stream.
 - [ ] Recipient encryption.